Immunoglobulin A: IgA1 vs. IgA2

-Serum vs. secretory IgA
+Monomeric vs. polymeric IgA

-It is also possible to distinguish forms of IgA based upon their location – serum IgA vs. secretory IgA.
-In serum IgA is predominantly monomeric with a minor population of IgA polymers (dimers in healthy individuals).

-IgA has the unique ability to be secreted by B cells either as a monomer or as a covalently-linked polymer of multiple IgA subunits.
-Polymers of 2–4 IgA monomers, but most commonly 2, are covalently linked to one molecule of the J chain (joining chain) inside the B cell prior to secretion as a J chain-coupled polymeric IgA molecule.
+IgA can be secreted by B cells either as a monomer or as a covalently-linked polymer/oligomer of multiple IgA subunits.
+Polymers of 2–4 IgA monomers, but most commonly 2 (dimers), are covalently linked to one molecule of the J chain (joining chain) inside the B cell prior to secretion as a J chain-coupled polymeric IgA molecule.
 The J chain is a polypeptide with a backbone molecular mass of 15 kDa but typically ~18 kDa when glycosylated, rich with cysteine and structurally completely different from other immunoglobulin chains.
 As such, the molecular weight of a J chain-coupled dimer of IgA is ~340 kDa.

-The oligomeric forms of IgA in the external (mucosal) secretions also contain a polypeptide of a much larger molecular mass (70 kDa) called the secretory component that is produced by epithelial cells.
+The oligomer forms of IgA in the external (mucosal) secretions also contain a polypeptide of a much larger molecular mass (70 kDa) called the secretory component that is produced by epithelial cells.
 This molecule originates from the poly-Ig receptor (130 kDa) that is responsible for the uptake and transcellular transport of J chain-containing polymeric (but not monomeric, which is devoid of J chain) IgA across the epithelial cells and into secretions such as tears, saliva, sweat and gut fluid.